KellyMahan/winker/README.md

 #Future plans

 1. I need to add more functionality that the api provides as well as more helper methods for devices that I don't have and can't test.
-2. I'm getting an Amazon Echo in April that I plan on integrating as a separate gem.
+2. (DONE!! https://github.com/KellyMahan/MyHome) I'm getting an Amazon Echo in April that I plan on integrating as a separate gem.
 3. I've already started on winker-rails gem that currently works with light bulbs on off and brightness.
 I'll release it soon and continue to add functionality.